-Twitter beats on revenue, sees rise in daily users viewing ads
+Twitter revenue beats, sees rise in daily users viewing ads

 Twitter also recently updated its policies on hateful conduct directed at religious groups and last month introduced a new policy to de-emphasize and label rule-breaking tweets from important sources like politicians, though this has not yet been used.

 Total operating expenses, including cost of revenue, rose by 21% to $766 million, partly due to plans to hire more employees.
+The company reiterated that operating expenses would grow about 20% in 2019.

-Reporting by Elizabeth Culliford; Editing by Lisa Shumaker and Arun Koyyur
+Reporting by Elizabeth Culliford in San Francisco and Arjun Panchadar in Bengaluru; Editing by Lisa Shumaker and Arun Koyyur